beets3d/FutureMakers/docs/projects/next-gen-character-design/index.md

 The production process is as follows:

-1. AI Inspiration Generation: Use ChatGPT to assist in generating reference images.
+1. AI Inspiration Generation: Use ChatGPT/Doubao AI to assist in generating reference images.
 2. AI Model Prototyping: Use Tripo to generate 3D model prototypes and basic part splitting.
 3. 3D Modeling Modification: Import into Nomad, adjust appearance, sculpt details, and adjust part components.
 4. Part Export: Disassemble components and export STL/OBJ.